hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter6.md

     ![](pics/chapter6/figure6.png){ width="500" }
 </figure>

-It is easy to find that the 2 resistors can be sumed together,
+It is easy to find that the 2 resistors can be sum together,

 <figure markdown="span">
     ![](pics/chapter6/figure7.png){ width="500" }
 </figure>

-### 3.5 Mechanical Charactistics
+### 3.5 Mechanical Characteristics
 We look at the equivalent circuit below:

 <figure markdown="span">
     ![](pics/chapter6/figure5.png){ width="500" }
 </figure>

-From the euqivalent circuit, the mechanical power can be given:
+From the equivalent circuit, the mechanical power can be given:

 $$
 \begin{aligned}